Whitedragon115/mdFury/README.md

 ### Basic Usage

-1. **Create a New Document**: Click on the mdBin logo to start with a fresh document
+1. **Create a New Document**: Click on the mdFury logo to start with a fresh document
 2. **Write Markdown**: Use the left panel to write your markdown content
 3. **Live Preview**: See real-time preview in the right panel
 4. **Toolbar Actions**: Use toolbar buttons for copy, download, and save operations